Abel-Jiji/Phase-1/README.md

+#Training

-# Phase-1
+Phase-1
-A  simple website with Navigation bar with logo in header section, Links to the About us, Login, Registration and Contact us page.
+- A  simple website with Navigation bar with logo in header section, Links to the About us, Login, Registration and Contact us page.

-index.html is the home page.
+- index.html is the home page.